 You cannot soothe the energy of the classroom without calming resources and sensory outlets for your students.
 Some kids may benefit from an opportunity to use a weighted lap blanket.

-Buy it: Weighted Lap Blanket 3 lbs. at Amazon
+Buy it: Weighted Lap Blanket for Kids at Amazon

 12. Create a calm-down space